zshanggu/zeyu-FAIL-Detect/README.md

 We give the examples of using **logpZO** and **RND**, which are the best performings ones.
 The other baselines are similar by switching to the corresponding folders

+Only need to change torch version from 1.12.1 to 1.13.1 for DER.

 ```
 cd UQ_baselines/logpZO/ # Or change to /RND/, /CFM/, /NatPN/, /DER/ ...
 # flow policy
 python train.py --policy_type='flow' --type 'square'
 # diffusion policy
 python train.py --policy_type='diffusion' --type 'square'
+python train.py --policy_type='diffusion' --type 'can'
 cd ../..

 # For other tasks, change 'square' to be among ['transport', 'tool_hang', 'can']